an1mehacker/SR-Economy-Simulator/README.md

 - Change breakpoints for every 25% of equilibrium from 0 to 200% instead of at fixed values
 - More realistic price fluctuations - substantial price changes at large random intervals of time.
 - Implement Volatility - how fast and frequently the price fluctuates.
-- Recession - Triggers producer bonuses, points price fluctuations downwards in price.
+- Growth - Triggers producer bonuses, points price fluctuations downwards in price.
 Lasts 0.5-1.5 years.
-- Growth - Triggers selling bonuses, points price fluctuations upwards in price.
+- Recession - triggers selling bonuses, points price fluctuations upwards in price.
 Also lasts 0.5-1.5 years
 - In addition to Enterprise Producers, add many smaller in quantity Individual Producers
 - Buying from one Market and selling it to another and see the changes in price
 - Add interaction with Trade Good Legality and Essential status